openshift/rosa/README.md

 make install
 ```

-NOTE: If you don't have `$GOPATH/bin` in your `$PATH` you need to add it or move `moactl` to a standard system directory eg. for Linux/OSX:
+NOTE: If you don't have `$GOPATH/bin` in your `$PATH` you need to add it or move `rosa` to a standard system directory eg. for Linux/OSX:

 ```
-sudo mv $GOPATH/bin/moactl /usr/local/bin
+sudo mv $GOPATH/bin/rosa /usr/local/bin
 ```

 ## Have you got feedback?

 We want to hear it.
-[Open and issue](https://github.com/openshift/moactl/issues/new) against the repo and someone from the team will be in touch.
+[Open and issue](https://github.com/openshift/rosa/issues/new) against the repo and someone from the team will be in touch.